Carbon-Twelve-C12/supernova/docs/api/statistics.md

 # Statistics API Reference

-This document describes the Statistics API endpoints provided by the SuperNova blockchain node, which provide detailed analytics and metrics about the blockchain, network, and environmental impact.
+This document describes the Statistics API endpoints provided by the supernova blockchain node, which provide detailed analytics and metrics about the blockchain, network, and environmental impact.

 ## Endpoints